avasenin/panono-code-challenge/README.md

 The server implements the following [API](./swagger.yaml) (feel free to use swagger file to generate a client).

 My comments and some context:
 * It was pretty fun.
-I used the simillar task in the past for interview.
+I used the similar task in the past for interview.
 * In case of no data the server returns statistics with 0 `{"count":0, "min": 0, "max":0 ...}`
 * Original task description use `{"avg": 1.0, "count": 2}` as an example for `/statistics` endpoint.
 I think it's wrong, `avg` should be 1.5 in the text
 * Due to time discrepancy, clients time could be ahead of server time.
 Server allows `/upload` requests from the _future_ if `client_epoch - server_epoch <= 1 second`